michaelrausch/Notes/Builds/C_CPP_Build.md

 The assembler (`as.exe`) converts the **assembly code into machine code**.
 The machine code will be inside of `hello.o`.
 This can be come from the command `as -o hello.o hello.s`.
 Therefore an object file is a computer file containing object code, that is, machine code output of an assembler or compiler.

+Because object files are machine code, they have therefore been targeted for a specific CPU and a specific Operating System, but are **not a complete executeable**.

 # Linking

 The linker is what produces the final compilation output from the object files the compiler produced.
 This output can be either a shared (or dynamic) library or an executeable.